MegaMan NT Warrior: Anime

 Beast introduces the warring Cybeasts Gregar and Falzar, as well as the Navi Trill.
 Pitted against the newly emerged Zoanoroid armies of the Cybeasts, Lan, MegaMan, and a select group of their partners, find themselves drawn into the parallel world of Beyondard.
 Guided by a mysterious girl, Iris, they join the human resistance in the fight to claim the "Synchronizer" powers of Trill, with which MegaMan is able to "Beast Out".
 Nearing the end of Beast, the android brain belonging to Wily of Beyondard reveals himself along with his lackeys, Blackbeard and Yuika, hoping to acquire the victor Cybeast as his new body.
-Ultimately, the two merge into the Super Cybeast Grezar, which becomes Wily's vessel with assistance from Trill's powers.
+Ultimately, the two merge into Cybeast Grezar, which becomes Wily's vessel with assistance from Trill's powers.
 MegaMan and Trill merge and lend their strength to Lan to form a "Juuka Style" into Cross-Fusion Beast Out MegaMan, giving him the strength to destroy it.

 Beast+ consists of a string of arcs beginning with the appearance of the Professor and Zero (both from Mega Man Network Transmission).
 An ex-WWW member, the Professor recovers the remains of Grezar, intent on reviving it for his own purposes.
 Following its deletion and Zero's decision to break ties with his master, the second arc takes place.
 The vengeful Professor, however, later resurfaces, unleashing a new subordinate known as Zero One.
 Moved by the kindness that has been shown to him, Zero sacrifices himself to put a stop to the Professor once and for all.
 The storyline then continues toward its finale with the introduction of Cache, the final boss of the Japan-exclusive mobile game Phantom of Network, who threatens to consume the world with the aid of Phantom Navis and cache data before being defeated by Cross-Fusion MegaMan.